There are many fabrics you could choose for travel clothing, but this is one of the best.

 Packing for a trip can be such a chore and requires some tough decisions.
-You have eight favorite shirts, but only have room for four.
+You have eight of your best travel shirts, but only have room for four.
 You may not know when and where you’ll be able to do laundry on your journey—and that’s the fun & spontaneity of travel!
 Do you bring more clothes to last longer between washes or less and just say screw it?
 If you’re hitting up snowy mountains and balmy beaches in one trip, do you try to pack clothes for all seasons and end up with a huge, overweight bag?

 History of Merino Wool

 Merino wool sheep were first bred in Spain and introduced to Australia in 1797.
 Fibers of the sheep became even finer when Australian farmers continued to perfect the quality with selective breeding.
 But wool’s big break in the fashion world didn’t come until the 1920’s when Coco Chanel produced a dress out of fine wool jersey.
 Today, designers and woolgrowers work together to connect consumers with the natural benefits of this awesome fabric.